 Sure, pedestrians can walk around it, but this has been sitting there for a while, but it’s still there.
 And it’s not working.
 So…

 The road once headed down in the direction of Massachusetts Avenue, following a creek of the same name.
-Before the imposition of the Permanent Highway Plan, Murdock Mill Creek began at the west of Tenleytown, and cut through a subdivision of small farms registered as part of Friendship, and finally into what is now the Dalecarlia reservoir.
+Before the imposition of the 1897 Permanent Highway Plan, Murdock Mill Creek began at the west of Tenleytown, and cut through a subdivision of small farms registered as part of Friendship, and finally into what is now the Dalecarlia reservoir.
 Now, the stream is undergrounded, emerging only from underneath 52nd Place in northern Spring Valley.
-Other streams have also been buried, but still more roads have disappeared as their utility for accessing farms likewise evaporated.
-But interestingly, Murdock Mill Road is only one of these many streets, some of which are still used.
+Other streams have been buried; still more roads have disappeared when developers carved up the farms they existed to serve.
+Murdock Mill Road is only one of these many streets, some of which are still used.

 Although still in funereal black, laborers have already moved in and started redecorating.